Beginner Bodybuilding Workouts

 Goals are like your roadmap in this journey.
 Setting realistic goals means understanding where you’re starting from and where you hope to go.
 Increase your weights gradually, improve your form, or even stick to a routine for six months.
 Consistency trumps all!

 Why are full-body workouts often recommended for beginners?
 Simple, they work!
 In the initial stages, it’s crucial to engage multiple muscle groups.
 Think of exercises like squats, deadlifts, and bench presses.
-These compound exercises are your bread and butter, providing a strong foundation to start with.
+These heavy compound exercises are your bread and butter, providing a strong foundation to start with.

 Knowing how many days a week to train is part of the puzzle.
-Generally, 3-4 days a week is excellent for beginners.
+Generally, 2-4 days a week is excellent for beginners.
 This gives you enough frequency to stimulate growth without overtaxing your muscles.
 Feel out what works best for your schedule and lifestyle, remember, we’re aiming for sustainable gains here.

 Don’t forget the boring stuff—warm-ups and cooldowns.
 They might seem tedious, but they prep your muscles for what’s to come and ease them back down, preventing injuries.
 Skipping these is like leaving the house without shoes, you’ll feel it later.